-1.1.A Throughout these rules, students registered with the League are referred to alternatively as students, student-athletes, racers, riders, or registrants.

-1.1.B These rules should be observed by students at all times when cycling and will be enforced on students participating in all manner of NICA events, including races, trainings, camps, or any other occasion where coaches or students appear wearing NICA apparel.

-1.1.C The Leagues in collaboration with the NICA Rules Committee will also adopt and provide to riders, coaches and family members, other Guidance Materials including the Code of Conduct, governing the Leagues and League events.
-Violations of the Code of Conduct will be considered on a case by case basis and may result in a student's prohibition from participating in the League.

-1.1.D Rules directed to Coaches, Parents & Guardians will be applied to all non-riders assisting or associated with a rider, and their failure to comply with the rules will cause their rider to be penalized as set out herein or at a League's discretion.

-1.1.E The interpretation and application of the rule will be made at the League's discretion by representatives of the League as provided for in the League's Rulebook.
+- 1.1.A This Chapter 1 sets out the applicability for the Chapters presenting the rules that apply to participants in the Leagues, including Chapter 2 (the Student Rules) and Chapter 3 (the Coach, Parent and Guardian Rules).
+Throughout the Handbook, students registered with the Leagues are referred to alternatively as students, student-athletes, racers, riders, or registrants. - 1.1.B The Student Rules (Chapter 2) should be observed by students at all times when cycling and will be enforced on students participating in all manner of NICA events, including races, trainings, camps, or any other occasion where coaches or students appear wearing NICA apparel. - 1.1.C The Leagues in collaboration with the NICA Rules Committee will also adopt and provide to riders, coaches and family members, other Guidance Materials including the Code of Conduct (Chapter 4), governing the Leagues and League events.
+Violations of the Code of Conduct will be considered on a case by case basis and may result in a student's prohibition from participating in the League. - 1.1.D Rules directed to Coaches, Parents & Guardians (Chapter 3) will be applied to all non-riders assisting or associated with a rider, and their failure to comply with the rules will cause their rider to be penalized as set out herein or at a League's discretion. - 1.1.E The interpretation and application of the rule will be made at the League's discretion by representatives of the League as provided for in the League's Rulebook.
 This discretion may not be abused or applied unfairly, however the facts of individual cases may differ and NICA and its Leagues acknowledge that the specific facts of individual cases are likely to require the use of discretion.
 Appeals must first be exhausted within the League through the appeal process provided, if any, and only then will the National Rules Committee consider the appeal of a League's final application of the rules.